Level/abstract-level/README.md

 The `options` object will always have the following properties: `reverse`, `limit` and `keyEncoding`.
 If the user passed range options to `db.clear()`, those will be encoded and set in `options`.

-### `iterator = AbstractIterator(db)`
+### `iterator = AbstractIterator(db, options)`

-The first argument to this constructor must be an instance of your `AbstractLevel` implementation.
+The first argument to this constructor must be an instance of the relevant `AbstractLevel` implementation.
 The constructor will set `iterator.db` which is used (among other things) to access encodings and ensures that `db` will not be garbage collected in case there are no other references to it.
+The `options` argument must be the original `options` object that was passed to `db._iterator()` and it is therefore not (publicly) possible to create an iterator via constructors alone.

 #### `iterator._next(callback)`

-Advance the iterator and yield the entry at that key.
+Advance the iterator to the next key and yield the entry at that key.
 If nexting failed, call the `callback` function with an error.
 Otherwise, call `callback` with `null`, a `key` and a `value`.

 The default `_next()` invokes `callback` on a next tick.
 It must be overridden.

 #### `iterator._seek(target, options)`

 Seek the iterator to a given key or the closest key.
 The `options` object will always have the following properties: `keyEncoding`.
 This method is optional.
-If supported, set `db.supports.seek` to `true` via the manifest passed to the database constructor.
+If supported, set `db.supports.seek` to `true` (via the manifest passed to the database constructor) which also enables relevant tests in the [test suite](#test-suite).

 #### `iterator._close(callback)`